Optimizing AXPY with Twists and Turns

 α X + Y

-BLAS itself is the collection of vector/matrix operations distilled from a large body on numeric code, and which are targeted for aggressive optimizations.
+BLAS itself is the collection of vector/matrix operations distilled from a large body of numeric code, and which are targeted for aggressive optimizations.
 The motivation was: rather than spending time optimizing each particular numeric code, it's better to focus on optimizing BLAS.

 The fact the AXPY name is short and in uppercase hints at its origin in FORTRAN-II mainframe days.